melohan/eshop/README.md

 POO1 - Ruby ActiveRecord

+The objective is to create an object and relational model for an e-commerce system as part of the object-oriented programming course in the Ruby language.

+## Resume of commands
 [Commands and theory resume](documentation/resume.md)

-The objective is to create an object and relational model for an e-commerce system as part of the object-oriented programming course in the Ruby language.
+## Step by step

 This project satisfies the following requirements.
 Step by step realization of the project: